memtest86plus/memtest86plus/README.md

 are only for where the bad pattern was found.
 In consequence, errors from this test do not contribute to BadRAM patterns, memmap regions, or bad page regions.

-### Test 8 : Modulo 20, random pattern
+### Test 8 : Moving inversions, 32/64 bit pattern

-In each memory region in turn, and for each pattern in turn, uses the Modulo-20 algorithm with patterns of a random number and its complement.
+In each memory region in turn, and for each pattern in turn, uses the moving inversions algorithm with patterns of 32-bit wide (on 32-bit builds) or 64-bit wide (on 64-bit builds) walking ones and walking zeros.
+Unlike previous tests, the pattern is rotated 1 bit on each successive address.
+On the fast first pass only every other bit position is walked; every full pass walks all of them.
-The random number is different on each test pass so multiple passes increase effectiveness.

 ### Test 9 : Bit fade test, 2 patterns